H-Jan/ML_Walkthrough/README.md

 - SkLearn
   - A Machine Learning Python library used to divide and analyze our data

-**Note** Despite the above tech stack, this notebook is intended to run as demonstration of M.L. algorithms, not testing skills
+**Note** Despite the above tech stack, this notebook is intended to run as demonstration of Machine Learning algorithms, not testing skills

 ## Set Up
 There are two distinct ways of setting up this project: